 The Supervisor's Representative is frequently a professional company, firm (or an employee or natural person for small contracts) and acts as the agent of the Supervisor.
 Nevertheless, without in any way diminishing the responsibility of the Supervisor for the proper supervision of the works, the appointment of his Representative is subject to the approval of the Contracting Authority.
 The Contracting Authority may also require the removal of the Supervisor's Representative, should he prove unsuitable for the task.
-These powers of the Contracting Authority are not mentioned in the General Conditions as they are a matter to be decided in the relation between the Contracting Authority and the Supervisor and not in that between the Contracting Authority and the Contractor.
+These powers of the Contracting Authority are not mentioned in the General Conditions as they are a matter to be decided in the relation between the Contracting Authority and the Contractor.